Best of Central Asia Tour

 • All entry fees as per the itinerary

-• Train tickets Samarkand-Bukhara, Bukhara-Khiva
+• Train tickets Samarkand-Bukhara

 • Economy class flight tickets Almaty-Astana, Astana-Tashkent, Tashkent-Dushanbe